 Art at Kalani includes paintings and works in other mediums by many local artists.

-Kalani art activities include numerous classes and events, including live figure drawing classes, Lauhala Weaving, and more.
+Kalani art activities include numerous classes and events, including weekly live figure drawing classes, Lauhala Weaving, and more.

 Kalani hosts many art workshops and festivals.